Home Business Policies FAQ Items For Sale Previous Repairs

 Do I sell ivories ?

 Yes.
 On occasion I buy very nice collections and individual pieces of ivory or other works of art.
-Restoration work is done if needed and the items will be listed for sale on this site or through other sites like ebay.
+Restoration work is done if needed and the items will be offered through my current list of collectors and dealers.
+I also broker ivory collections for dealers and private owners.
+Contact me for details on this marketing approach.

 Do I work on anything other than ivory ?